-- i.
 Trade receivables are non-interest bearing.
-The Group's normal trade credit terms range from 7 to 90 days (2019: 7 to 90 days).
-They are recognised at their original invoice amounts which represent their fair values on initial recognition. - ii.
-The movements of the allowance for expected credit losses of trade receivables during the financial year are as follows:
+The Group's normal trade credit terms range from 7 to 90 days (2020: 7 to 90 days).
+They are recognised at their original invoice amounts which represent their fair values on initial recognition.

+Ageing analysis of trade receivables